peter0512lee/jieying.li/README.md

 ![screenshot](screenshots/screenshot.png)

-# Bartosz Jarocki - Personal website built using Next.js and Notion as headless CMS
+# Jie-Ying Li - Personal website built using Next.js and Notion as headless CMS

 This is my personal website built using